|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 18) The geophysical record shows that in the past Earth has undergone comparable transitions from the cool state to the warm state, such as during the Paleocene Eocene Thermal Maximum (PETM) 56 million years ago.
 The fossil record shows that such state transitions are accompanied by global land animal extinctions.

-19) To prevent an unstopable transition from the cool state to the warm state it is prudent that mankind cease use of fossil fuels at the earliest possible date.
+19) To prevent an unstopable transition from the cool state to the warm state it is essential that mankind cease use of fossil fuels at the earliest possible date.

 PART II - ONTARIO'S ENERGY REQUIREMENTS AND HOW THEY CAN BE MET WITHOUT USE OF FOSSIL CARBON